SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 - Perform a mass activation to activate the classes because one class uses types specified in the other class.
 - To check out the action, proceed as follows:
   - Create an interface named `ZIF_DEMO_ABAP_OUTPUT` and use the code from below. `ZIF_DEMO_ABAP_OUTPUT` is essential to be implemented for checking out the IDE action.
-  - Create a class named `ZCL_DEMO_ABAP` and use the code from below (contains a collection of various data objects that should be displayed).
+  - To try the example out, create a demo class named `zcl_demo_abap`.
+The code contains a collection of various data objects that should be displayed.
   - In ADT, you have opened the demo class `ZCL_DEMO_ABAP` (or any class implementing the interface).
   - Choose *STR + ALT/CMD + R* to run an IDE action.
   - Select the IDE action.
 You can filter for *HTML Output*.